otrv4/otrv4/otrv4.md

 1. [Validate the Prekey Ensemble](#validating-prekey-ensembles).
-2. If the Prekey Ensemble is valid, decide whether to send a Non-Interactive-Auth message depending on whether the long term key in the User Profile is trusted or not.
+2. If the Prekey Ensemble is valid, decide whether to send a Non-Interactive-Auth message depending on whether the long-term key in the User Profile is trusted or not.
 This decision is optional.

 If many prekey ensembles are received: